knifeyspoony/idapython_scripts/README.md

 Automatically sets immediate constants above 0xC0000000 to their equivalent Windows error code, if applicable.
 Could (should) probably be improved to avoid false positives.

 ## [bit_tester](bit_tester)
 Somewhat useful.
 It lets you apply enumeration values from bit tests.
-Includes a guide for writing a basic IDA Pro GUI plugin using Qt5.
+Includes a guide for writing a basic GUI plugin for IDA Pro using python and Qt5.

 In cases where this test:
 ```assembly